bryfeng/humans-inc/tasks/phase_3_core_blocks.md

 - **Description**: Build the component that allows a creator to edit the content of their Bio block.
 - **Tasks**:
-  - [ ] Create a form or inline-editing component for the Bio block's content (display name, tagline, profile picture, key links).
+  - [x] Create a form or inline-editing component for the Bio block's content (display name, tagline, profile picture, key links).
-  - [ ] Implement profile picture upload functionality using Supabase Storage.
+  - [x] Implement profile picture upload functionality using Supabase Storage.
-  - [ ] Ensure that changes are saved to the corresponding 'bio' type block in the `blocks` table.
+  - [x] Ensure that changes are saved to the corresponding 'bio' type block in the `blocks` table.
-- **Status**: To Do
+- **Status**: Done
 - **Acceptance Criteria**:
-  - The creator can edit their display name and tagline.
+  - [x] The creator can edit their display name and tagline.
-  - The creator can upload or change their profile picture.
+  - [x] The creator can upload or change their profile picture.
-  - The creator can add, edit, and remove key personal links.
+  - [x] The creator can add, edit, and remove key personal links.
-  - All edits are correctly saved to the `content` or `config` JSONB field of the appropriate block in the database.
+  - [x] All edits are correctly saved to the `content` or `config` JSONB field of the appropriate block in the database.

+### 3.4 Additional Block Types - Creator View

+- **Description**: Implement creator editing interfaces for additional block types beyond the bio block.
+- **Tasks**:
+  - [x] Create Text Block editor for simple text content with optional markdown formatting.
+  - [x] Create Links Block editor for curated list of external links.
+  - [x] Create Content List Block editor for curated content with annotations.
+  - [x] Integrate all block type editors into the main BlockEditor component.
+- **Status**: Done
+- **Acceptance Criteria**:
+  - [x] Creators can edit text blocks with plain text or markdown formatting.
+  - [x] Creators can add/edit/remove items in links blocks.
+  - [x] Creators can add/edit/remove curated content items with annotations and types.
+  - [x] All block editors are accessible through the unified BlockEditor interface.

+## Phase 3 Summary

+**Status**: ✅ **COMPLETED**

+All major components for the creator editing experience have been implemented:

+- ✅ Flexible block data model with JSONB content storage
+- ✅ Complete dashboard with drag-and-drop block management
+- ✅ Comprehensive block editor supporting multiple block types
+- ✅ Bio block editor with profile picture upload
+- ✅ Text, Links, and Content List block editors
+- ✅ Server actions for all CRUD operations
+- ✅ Authentication protection and user ownership validation
+- ✅ Row Level Security policies